What is Shatter?

 How Does Shatter Impact the Brain?

 Shatter can affect the brain in different ways depending on how it is consumed.
-When smoked, shatter will enter the bloodstream and eventually make its way to the brain where it will bind to cannabinoid receptors.
+When smoked or vaped, shatter will enter the bloodstream and eventually make its way to the brain where it will bind to cannabinoid receptors.
 These receptors are what give cannabis its ability to produce various effects like relaxation, euphoria, and increased appetite.

 How Long Does Shatter Stay in Your System?